-They don’t provide much if any guidance in choosing what’s right for you.
+They don’t provide much, if any, guidance in choosing what’s right for you.

-- Think about it.
+Above all, many travelers prefer working with a cruise travel agent because they save you time.
+They deal with the bookings and making any changes.
+Also, they know the quirks and characteristics of each cruise line and how to work with them efficiently.
 Every time you call the cruise line to check on a price change or ask questions, it takes 20-30 minutes.
 The travel agent can do all of this with their system, so you can save yourself a lot of time.

 - They continually search for lowest rates for you – they know about cruise sales before the cruise line launches the promotion